tylerharter/cs301-projects/fall18/p5/README.md

 ## Step 9:

-Write a function to find the movie with the highest budget released in a given year in the dataset.
+Write a function to find the movie with the highest revenue released in a given year in the dataset.

 This function is called `findHighestRevenue(year)`.

 **IMPORTANT POINT TO NOTE:**
-The budgets given in the dataset are *dirty*, meaning that they are not all uniformly formatted.
-Open up the dataset and note that sometimes budget is just a number, while other data entries have a number followed by an 'M'.
-For example, 'Guardians of the Galaxy' has a budget of "333.13" while 'Prometheus' has a budget of "126.46M".
+The revenues given in the dataset are *dirty*, meaning that they are not all uniformly formatted.
+Open up the dataset and note that sometimes revenue is just a number, while other data entries have a number followed by an 'M'.
+For example, 'Guardians of the Galaxy' has a revenue of "333.13" while 'Prometheus' has a revenue of "126.46M".

-The `getMovieData` function will return the budget as a string.
+The `getMovieData` function will return the revenue as a string.
 You will need to perform some *data cleanup* on your own for this task!
-You need to check whether the budget is a number or whether it has an 'M' after it.
+You need to check whether the revenue is a number or whether it has an 'M' after it.
 If so, you will need to slice the string before converting to float.

 The function must be called when the main.py is run with the commandline arguments "highest_rev" followed by the year.
 Write an `if` block in `processCommands(command1, command2)` to call `findHighestRevenue(year)` when the first command line argument is "highest_rev".